thogr/bedede/README.md

 ### State-less tests

-Well, it's not state-less really, since every object have its internal state.
+Well, it's not state-less really, since every object has its internal state.
 But you don't need to define a state machine to use the framework.
 The framework has behavior expressions, like this:
 ``` java
 given(new BowlingGame())
 .when(performing(the -> the.roll(1))).times(20)
 .then(the -> the.score(), is(20));
 ```
 These expressions use Hamcrest matchers, but in a more declarative, rule-based, easy-to-read way.
-And you don't need to declare any local variable, and a lot less helper functions, since the code reads well as it is.
+And you don't need to declare any local variable, and you need a lot less helper functions, since the code reads well as it is.
 ### Usage
 #### Gradle